hanabi/hanabi.github.io/Reference.md

 * Similar to a normal *Layered Finesse*, it is also possible to initiate a *Layered Priority Finesse* as long as the blind-playing player is not the very next person.

+### The Bad Touch Layered Finesse (Bluffs that Blind-Play a Duplicated Card)

+* If a player performs a *Bluff* that causes a blind-play of a globally-known duplicated card, that is quite strange.
+Doing this is not very good, as it violates *Good Touch Principle* and does not accomplish very much in general.
+* Players agree that this communicates that it is not a *Bluff* at all, but instead of a *Layered Finesse*.
+The player who blind-played the card should continue to blind-play cards until they find the promised card.
+* This section also applies to *Priority Bluffs* that cause the blind-play of a duplicated card.
+* For example, in a 3-player game:
+  * All of the 2's are played on the stacks.
+  * Alice has a globally-known red 3 in her hand.
+(It is "filled in" with both a red clue and a number 3 clue.)
+  * Alice clues blue to Bob, touching a blue 4 as a *Play Clue*.
+  * Bob knows that this must be a *Finesse*, so he attempts to blind-play blue 3 from his *Finesse Position*.
+Instead, he blind-plays red 3.
+  * Cathy discards her chop.
+  * Alice discards her known red 3 (since it is already played and is now trash).
+  * Bob knows that *Bluffs* that duplicate a card like this are supposed to be treated as *Layered Finesses*.
+Bob blind-plays his *Second Finesse Position* as blue 3 and it successfully plays.

 ### The Known Priority Bluff

 * Players generally perform *Priority Bluffs* by tricking players into thinking they have a specific card.
 However, it is also possible to perform a *Priority Bluff* that is globally-known to be a *Bluff*.
 For example: